 \section{Conclusion}

-This paper solves a series of key problems of network representation learning and GNNs by proposing the MHNF model.
-First, the hybrid metapath autonomous extraction model is proposed, which can autonomously learn valuable hybrid metapaths, to achieve efficient extraction of multi-hops neighbors with different hops.
-Secondly, the hop-level heterogeneous information aggregation model within one hybrid metapath realizes the aggregation of information from neighbors of different hops within one path and solves the problem that the existing methods cannot efficiently aggregate multi-hop neighborhood information.
-Finally, the hierarchical semantic attention fusion model realizes the fusion of information within the path and different paths, and solves the problem lacking information aggregation from inner-metapath nodes in the existing metapath-based methods.
-The results of node classification and node clustering experiments show that our model outperforms various state-of-the-art methods by a large margin of 10.94\% - 69.09\% and 11.58\% - 394.93\% on average in node classification and clustering tasks, respectively.
-Attention analysis experiments and model variant experiments can verify the model's ability to learn hybrid metapaths and to integrate information from neighbors of different hops autonomously and efficiently.
-It also verifies the importance of inner-metapath nodes, which is in line with the original insights of this paper.
+This paper solves a series of key problems arising in network representation learning and GNNs by proposing the MHNF model.
+First, the hybrid metapath autonomous extraction model is built, which can autonomously learn valuable hybrid metapaths, to achieve efficient extraction of multihops neighbors with different hops.
+Second, the hop-level heterogeneous information aggregation model within one hybrid metapath realizes the aggregation of information from neighbors of different hops within one path.
+It is worth noting that the existing methods cannot efficiently aggregate multihop neighborhood information.
+Finally, the hierarchical semantic attention fusion model realizes the fusion of information within a path as well as different paths.
+This solves the problem of information aggregation from inner-metapath nodes which the existing metapath-based methods can not deal with.
+The results of node classification and node clustering experiments show that MHNF achieves the best or competitive performance against state-of-the-art baselines with only 1/10 $\sim$ 1/100 parameters and computational budget.
+Attention analysis experiments and model variant experiments verify the model's ability to learn hybrid metapaths and to integrate information from neighbors of different hops autonomously and efficiently.
+The results also verify the importance of inner-metapath nodes, which is in line with the original insights of this paper.

-Of course, the method proposed in this paper also has some room for optimization.
-First, the method in this paper is implemented on a static graph.
-However, many real graphs are dynamic: the nodes, edges and features in the graph can change over time.
+Of course, the method proposed in this paper also has room for optimization.
+First, in the present paper, the method is implemented on a static graph.
+However, many realistic graphs are dynamic: the nodes, edges, and features in the graph can change over time.
 For example, in social networks, people can establish new social relationships, delete old relationships, and update their profiles, such as hobbies and occupations.
 New users can join one community, and existing users can leave.
-How to model the evolution characteristics of dynamic graphs and support the incremental tune of model parameters is still largely unresolved.
-In addition, the study of network representation learning in hyperbolic space is also a very promising direction, which will be the goal of our future research.
+How to model the evolutionary characteristics of dynamic graphs and support the incremental tuning of model parameters is still largely unresolved.
+In addition, the study of network representation learning in hyperbolic space is also a very promising direction and this will be the goal of our future research.

 \ifCLASSOPTIONcompsoc